auth0-blog/angular-auth0-aside/angular-auth0-aside.markdown

 * Profile page requires authentication for access using route guards
 * Authentication service uses a subject to propagate authentication status events to the entire app
 * User profile is fetched on authentication and stored in authentication service
-* Access token, ID token, and profile are stored in local storage and removed upon logout
+* Access token, ID token, profile, and token expiration are stored in local storage and removed upon logout
-* Authenticated API requests are made with the [angular2-jwt](https://github.com/auth0/angular2-jwt) helper library

 ### Sign Up for Auth0